 - Plant in direct sunlight – onions love the sun.

 - Plant small sets 1 inch deep making sure they’re about 4 inches apart.

 - I used my small spade which I love because it moves the soil without any difficulties.

 - Add one single set to each hole and cover it up until all the onions are in the ground.

 - I skipped watering because rain is in the forecast and the soil was already moist.

 Planting in Minutes and Harvesting Advice

-Have you seen my new book it’s now available and the perfect guide to growing your best garden from the ground up.
+Have you seen my book it’s now available in our shop or on amazon.
+It’s the perfect guide to growing your best garden from the ground up.